WordPress/Advanced-administration-handbook/debug/debug-wordpress.md

 For non-programmers or general users, these options can be used to show detailed information about errors.

+**NOTE**: Prior to making any modifications to your website, verify that you have either utilized a staging environment or taken an appropriate backup of your site.

 ## Example wp-config.php for Debugging

 The following code, inserted in your [wp-config.php](https://wordpress.org/documentation/article/editing-wp-config-php/) file, will log all errors, notices, and warnings to a file called `debug.log` in the wp-content directory.
 It will also hide the errors so they do not interrupt page generation.